kristianhentschel/haskell-2048/README.md

 ## Issues
 * The score is not yet recorded
 * Using getChar only works in ghci, in compiled standalone executable it waits for a line break/EOF.
+* Game over condition is not triggered before attempting to add a new tile, causing a division by zero.